OskarJ1993/Black-jack-game/README.md

 Testing has been done every step in the development process.

+That input has validation works and the input is valid.

 ### Known bugs and bug fixes

 - Sometimes when user press HIT and computer have a value of more than 12 it should not take more cards but it does.

+- When user takes a new card it shows up like a array in the terminal.

 Fix:

-- When user takes a new card it shows up like a list in the terminal.

-Fix:
+ Fixed using a for loop in get more cards function.

 ## Linter Python Testing